chebbifiras221/groqv1---Copie---Copie---Copie/graduation_presentation.md

 ## Slide 2: Presentation Overview
 **What We'll Cover Today**

+1. **The Evolution of AI-Enhanced Education** - How AI and pedagogy combine for better learning
-1. **Problem Analysis** - Current programming education challenges
+2. **Problem Analysis** - Current solutions and their limitations
-2. **Our Solution** - Programming AI Teacher features
+3. **Our Solution** - Programming AI Teacher features
-3. **Technical Implementation** - Architecture, development journey & challenges
+4. **Technical Implementation** - Architecture, development journey & challenges
-4. **Results & Future** - What we achieved and next steps
+5. **Results & Future** - What we achieved and next steps

 **Import:** Presentation roadmap icon, agenda checklist

 **Transition:** Give a clear roadmap of the presentation structure.

-**Oral Notes:** "We'll cover four main points today.
-First, the problems in current programming education.
-Then our solution and how we built it technically.
-We'll finish with our results and future plans."
+**Oral Notes:** "We'll cover five main points today.
+First, how AI and educational principles are coming together to transform learning.
+Then, the limitations of current solutions, our own approach, the technical journey, and finally our results and future plans."

 **Personal Notes:** Point to each item on the slide as you mention it.
 This sets expectations and keeps you on track for timing.

 ---

+## Slide 3: The Evolution of AI-Enhanced Education
+**How AI and Pedagogy Combine for Better Learning**

+- **Generative AI**
+- **Large Language Models (LLMs)**
+- **Educational Methodology**
+- **AI-Enhanced Teaching**

+**Import:** AI, LLM, and education icons/illustrations

+**Transition:** Now that we've seen how AI and pedagogy are evolving, let's look at the current solutions and their limitations.

+**Oral Notes:** "Recent advances in AI, especially generative models and large language models, are transforming education.
+When combined with proven teaching methods, they enable more personalized and effective learning.
+Our project builds on these trends."

+**Personal Notes:** Emphasize the synergy between technology and pedagogy.

+---

-## Slide 3: Existing Solutions & Their Limitations
+## Slide 4: Existing Solutions & Their Limitations
 **Current Approaches to Programming Education**

 • Online courses (Udemy, Coursera)